LIXTON/URLShortener/README.md

 ## Dexcription
 This project is a small Rest Service using Java with Spark Framework and an H2 in-memory DB.
+All of the endpoints response is in a JSON format
-It consist of 3 end points:
+It consist of 3 endpoints:
 - GET /list
 - GET /<alias>
 - POST /newUrl